-Fannie Mae reported that the Single-Family Serious Delinquency rate declined to 1.19% in February, from 1.20% in January.
-The serious delinquency rate is down from 1.52% in February 2016.
+Fannie Mae reported that the Single-Family Serious Delinquency rate was unchanged at 0.82% in September, from 0.82% in August.
+The serious delinquency rate is down from 1.01% in September 2017.

 These are mortgage loans that are "three monthly payments or more past due or in foreclosure".

 The Fannie Mae serious delinquency rate peaked in February 2010 at 5.59%.